nsrau/azure-docs.it-it/articles/backup/backup-azure-restore-windows-server.md

 <properties
-   pageTitle="Ripristinare i dati in Windows Server o in un client Windows da Azure con il modello di distribuzione di Resource Manager | Microsoft Azure" description="Informazioni su come eseguire operazioni di ripristino da un computer che esegue Windows Server o un client Windows." services="backup" documentationCenter="" authors="saurabhsensharma"
+   pageTitle="Restore data to a Windows Server or Windows Client from Azure using the Resource Manager deployment model | Microsoft Azure" description="Learn how to restore from a Windows Server or Windows Client." services="backup" documentationCenter="" authors="saurabhsensharma"